IEBH/revman/README.md

 * The `effectMeasureText` value is set to the long-hand version of the shorter `effectMeasure` value (e.g. `effectMeasure=RR` sets `effectMeasureText=Rick Ratio`)
 * The `outcome` collection is calculated for each comparison providing easier access to the outcomes and studies without having to look at specific types of study key
 * The `outcomeType` key is set for each outcome to label what type of outcome it is
+* Summary of Findings tables are reparsed into processable data

 ```javascript